shushill/WebAppLive/README.md

 - 🔒 **Database Authentication**
   - Integrated Spring Security for robust user verification
-  - Relational database (MySQL/PostgreSQL) as authentication backend
+  - Relational database (PostgreSQL) as authentication backend

 - 🐳 **Microservice Architecture using Docker**
   - All services containerized with Docker